jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 (PB05_PUL AND LT05 OR RB06 AND LT03 OR MV23 = 1.00) AND LT04 # FAST CURVE DISABLE

 - make sure when it opens due to HLT or LS, it goes to lockout and doesn't reclose
-- We can either hide everything in group 2, or make it a simple recloser for all devices and tell them that